-5. In the Region menu, select your region.

-In some locations, you cannot change this setting.

-6. To control the SSID broadcast, select or clear the Enable SSID Broadcast check box.

-When this check box is selected, the router broadcasts its network name (SSID) so that it displays when you scan for local WiFi networks on your computer or wireless device.
+- To specify the region, select a country or region from the Region list.In some locations it is not possible to select the region. - 6.
+To control the SSID broadcast, select or clear the Enable SSID Broadcast check box.
+When this check box is selected, the router broadcasts its network name (SSID) so that it displays when you scan for local WiFi networks on your computer or wireless device. - 7.

-- 7. Leave the Enable 20/40 MHz Coexistence check box selected. - 8.
 To change the network name (SSID), type a new name in the Name (SSID) field.
 The name can be up to 32 characters long and it is case-sensitive.
-The default SSID is randomly generated and is on the router's label.
-If you change the name, make sure to write down the new name and keep it in a safe place.

-9. To change the wireless channel, select a number in the Channel menu.

-In some regions, not all channels are available.
+The default SSID is randomly generated and is on the product label.
+If you change the name, make sure to write down the new name and keep it in a safe place. - 8.
+To change the wireless channel, select a number in the Channel list. - In some regions, not all channels are available.
 Do not change the channel unless you experience interference (shown by lost connections or slow data transfers).
-If this happens, experiment with different channels to see which is the best.

-When you use multiple access points, it is better if adjacent access points use different channels to reduce interference.
-The recommended channel spacing between adjacent access points is four channels (for example, use Channels 1 and 5, or 6 and 10).
+If this happens, experiment with different channels to see which is the best. - When you use multiple access points, it is better if adjacent access points use different channels to reduce interference.
+The recommended channel spacing between adjacent access points is four channels (for example, use Channels 1 and 5, or 6 and 10). - To change the wireless speed, select settings in the 2.4 GHz Mode menu and the 5 GHz Mode menu. - 10.
+Click the Apply button.